 Screening and Diagnosis

-Your doctor can screen for cancer with a routine colonoscopy.
+Your doctor can screen for cancer with routine colonoscopy.
 A colonoscopy can find developing polyps.
 If you have polyps, you know your risk for developing colon cancer increases, so you can be more on your guard for other symptoms.
 Seniors should especially make sure to schedule regular colonoscopy.

 If you are anemic and have pain and stool changes, you might request a colonoscopy and blood tests to help confirm colon cancer.
 Once diagnosed, your doctor will discuss surgical options with you, since many people with colon cancer need surgery for effective colon cancer treatment.